alexander-kastil/angular-advanced/demos/03-signals/ng-signals/public/markdown/signals-basics.md

 - This component is used to demonstrate the signal.
 Learn about the following concepts:
-  - Signals & how to use them in the template
+  - Signals & how to the contribute to the reactivity system
-  - Computed Signals
+  - Computed Signals are read-only and derive their value from other signals
-  - Effects that run when a signal changes
+  - Effects that run when a Signal changes an are used to perform side effects